-At 75, the British director is still clearly people into a socialist tapestry and at the peak of his powers.
-Whatever else, his latest film will ensure that the bloody events in St Peter's Field nearly 200 years ago are put back on the radar of politicians, historians and cultural commentatorsalike." - Geoffrey Macnab.
-The Independent passionate movie, Mike Leigh has fought a brilliant rearguard action on history's political battlefield."
+At 75, the British director is still clearly at the peak of his powers.
+Whatever else, his latest film will ensure that the bloody events in St Peter's Field nearly 200 years ago are put back on the radar of politicians, historians and cultural commentatorsalike." - Geoffrey Macnab, The Independent